holepunchto/script-linker/README.md

 An array of the imports/requires this module has, and what they resolve to.
 Note that the requires might be wrong (very likely not!), but is merely there as a caching optimisation.

+The main work of ScriptLinker is to produce this array.
+When produced, you can cache it and pass it using the stat function so transforms run faster on reboots.

 #### `module.type`

 Is this an esm module or commonjs?

+Similarly to resolutions, you can cache this and pass it using stat.

 #### `string = await s.transform(options)`